Medically Reviewed by Poonam Sachdev on March 10, 2024

 Screening for Lung Cancer

 A low-dose CT scan is a type of X-ray that takes pictures of your lungs.
 It’s also called LDCT.
-Low-dose CT is recommended if you’re between 55-80 years old and have a history of heavy smoking.
-That’s 1 pack a day for 30 years or 2 packs a day for 15 years.
-It’s also recommended if you smoke or quit smoking in the past 15 years.
+Low-dose CT is recommended if you’re between 55-80 years old, smoke now or have quit within the past 15 years, or have a history of smoking a pack a day for 20 years.

 Prostate Cancer